Some newer requirements (e.g., reverse mapping, banning) could not be

 plug-ins are designed for backwards compatibility and will work with your

-existing files (e.g., vorolemap
+existing files (e.g., vorolemap) and some offer

-completely new functionality (e.g., NIS
+completely new functionality (e.g., NIS/LDAP mapping, ARGUS

 banning).

-has several advantages over gPlazma1
+gPlazma2 has several advantages over gPlazma1 in means of

 design, flexibility and functionality.
 Its behaviour is easily